thunlp/OpenPrompt/README.md

 ## What's New?

 - Nov 2011: Now we have released a paper [OpenPrompt: An Open-source Framework for Prompt-learning](https://arxiv.org/abs/2111.01998).

-- Nov 2011: We made some major changes from the last version, so part of the docs is outdated.
-We will fix it soon.
+- Nov 2011: We made some major changes from the last version, where a flexible template language is newly introduced!
+Part of the docs is outdated and we will fix it soon.

+  ​

 ## Overview